Rangewell

 Table of Contents

-This interest, coupled with a more flexible working model that meant workers could be located anywhere, has made rural property a hot topic.
+The COVID-19 pandemic was just the beginning of a step-change in how British people thought about residential property.
+As more people adopted remote or flexible working, demand for property in rural areas rose rapidly.
 The BBC reported that Cornwall has overtaken London as the most searched-for area on property site Rightmove.
 The same report also said that while sales slowed across the country during the pandemic, sales lifted faster in rural areas than anywhere else.

 Conversions as an opportunity